 Students can think and discuss far above the level at which they can read.
 Selecting books that are both complex in ideas and language help build metacognitive skills.
 Participants will use interactive Read-Alouds that support the development of language and literacy by planning intentional teaching opportunities for the read-aloud.

-Vocabulary knowledge is crucial for all learners, but lack of vocabulary knowledge is especially important to ESL learners.
-While everyone pretty much agrees that vocabulary is important, very few programs do anything to address vocabulary on a consistent basis.
 This workshop will address key issues in teaching vocabulary such as: identifying words that students are not likely to know, explaining new vocabulary, and practicing new vocabulary.
 Teachers will leave with a new appreciation for the lexical plight that our learners face and take away specific classroom activities to help students with learning vocabulary.

 Professor, TESOL University of Central Florida, University of Central Florida